-Standard & Poor's Moody's Investors Service Fitch Ratings The following grades display investment grade characteri stics: Ability to repay principal and interest is extremely strong.
+Standard & Poor's Moody's Investors Service Fitch Ratings The following grades dis characteristics: play investn nent grade Ability to repay principal and interest is extremely strong.
 This is the highest investment category.
 AAA Aaa AAA Very strong ability to repay principal and interest.
-AA Aa AA Strong ability to repay principal and interest although somewhat susceptible to adverse changes in economic, business or financial conditions. Α А Α Adequate ability to repay principal and interest.
-More vulnerable to adverse changes. ВВВ Ваа ВВВ The following grades have predominantly speculative cha racteristics: Significant uncertainties exist which could affect the payment of principal and interest on a timely basis. ВВ Ва ВВ Greater vulnerability and therefore greater likelihood of default. В В В Likelihood of default now considered high.
-Timely repayment of principal and interest is dependent on favourable financial conditions. ccc Caa ccc Highest risk of default.
+AA Aa AA Strong ability to repay principal and interest although somewhat susceptible to adverse changes in economic, business or financial conditions.
+A A A Adequate ability to repay principal and interest.
+More vulnerable to adverse changes.
+BBB Baa BBB The following grades has speculative characteristi antly Significant uncertainties exist which could affect the payment of principal and interest on a timely basis.
+BB Ва BB Greater vulnerability and therefore greater likelihood of default. В В В Likelihood of default now considered high.
+Timely repayment of principal and interest is dependent on favourable financial conditions. ccc Caa CCC Highest risk of default.
 CC to C Ca to C CC to C Obligations currently in default.
 D - RD & D

 Credit ratings from Standard & Poor's and Fitch Ratings may be modified by the addition of "+" or "-" to show the relative standing within the "AA" to "B" categories.
-Moody's Investors Service applies numerical modifiers 1, 2, and 3 to each of the "Aa" to "Caa" classifications, with 1 indicating the higher end and 3 the lower end of the rating category.
+Moody's Investors Service applies numerical modifiers 1, 2, and 3 to each of the "AA" to "Cas" classifications, with 1 indicating the higher end and 3 the lower end of the rating category.